-The only resort on the island offers also free snorkelling lessons, free guided reef walks and free water activities as kayaking.
+The Heron Island Resort offers also free snorkelling lessons, free guided reef walks and free water activities such as kayaking.
 And best of all it’s also a great value accommodation.

 You can reach Heron Island from Gladstone by boat (one service/day), seaplane or helicopter.

 Table of Contents